-When you report damp and mould to us, we will:
+If you rent your home with us, are a shared owner living in a flat or a leaseholder and report damp and mould to us, we will:

 - Arrange a home visit with you within five working days - 2.
 Send you a copy of our findings and explain what needs to be done to fix the problem within five working days after we visit - 3.
 If minor work is needed, we will complete the work within 21 days